Two New Businesses Opening Near Arena

 Renovation work at the Patrick O’Shea’s Restaurant continues to make progress with heating to be operational soon and is on schedule to open next year.
 Architect Jeff Rawlins of Architectural Artisans says finishing touches are being installed on the large bar on the first floor and salvaged materials from the renovation are being used to create furniture in the restaurant and promote a “hand crafted” feel.

 Both of these businesses will add to the vibrancy and livability of Downtown and are welcome additions.
-Chris Poynter with Mayor Abramson’s office says these announcements show building the arena at a Downtown site was the right choice.
+Chris Poynter with Mayor Abramson’s office said these announcements show building the arena at a Downtown site was the right choice.
 It’s clear, he says, that we wouldn’t see the same economic payoff if the arena was located at the Exposition Center.
 You may also remember that Sol Aztecas Grill and Cantina also plans to open at the Whiskey Row Lofts.

-This is all such good news.
+1. This is all such good news.
 One wonders what will happen to 4th Street Live! when these home-grown places are going to be right there to serve before and after the game, concert, or convention.
 Small, local, lively – and close vs big and corporate and a long walk away.

 Now that doesn’t mean I’d like 4SL! to die and become an empty hulk.
 But some smart thinking is needed now.